-- estimate the prevalence or substantiate freedom from FMDV infection or transmission; - b) monitor population immunity.
+- a) estimate the prevalence or substantiate freedom from infection with, or transmission of, FMDV; - b) monitor population immunity.

 Serum collected for other purposes can be used for FMD surveillance, provided the principles of survey design described in this chapter are met.